parallel-markets/handbook/security/processes.md

 # Processes and Proceedures
 {: .no_toc }

-This page contains details on
+This page contains details on security-related processes and proceedures for both employees and contractors.

 ## Table of contents
 {: .no_toc .text-delta }